chjs1534/Ghost-Leg/README.md

 # Ghost-Leg

-A web implementation of the method of loterry 'Ghost Leg' using React
+A web implementation of the method of lottery 'Ghost Leg' using React